Skip to main content

 Export policies

-Export policies control access to NFS datastores in ONTAP tools for VMware vSphere.
-They define which clients can access the datastores and what permissions they have.
-Export policies are created and managed in ONTAP systems and can be associated with NFS datastores to enforce access control.
+Export policies control NFS datastore access and client permissions in ONTAP tools for VMware vSphere.
+Export policies are created and managed in ONTAP systems and can be used with NFS datastores to enforce access control.
 Each export policy consists of rules that specify the clients (IP addresses or subnets) that are allowed access and the permissions granted (read-only or read-write).

 When you create an NFS datastore in ONTAP tools for VMware vSphere, you can select an existing export policy or create a new one.
 The export policy is then applied to the datastore, ensuring only authorized clients can access it.